-All DT402s can operate without plugging in.
+All DT500s can operate without being plugged.
 This allows you to disconnect from the LocoNet and still control your locomotives while walking around your layout.

-The DT402/402R/402D are all "InfraReady."
+- The DT500/500D are all "InfraReady."
 All come with IR LEDs that send infrared signals to the layout.
-To use this InfraReady capability, you just need to install one or more infrared capable receivers (UR90, UR91 or UR92) on your layout and a known good 9-volt battery in the throttle.

-The DT402R is a simplex radio equipped throttle.
-To use your DT402R as a simplex radio throttle, you will need to install a UR91 simplex radio receiver on your layout and a known good 9-volt battery in the throttle.
+To use this InfraReady capability, you just need to install one or more infrared capable receivers (UR90, UR91 or UR92) on your layout and enable IR in your throttle options.
+See section 10.0.
+You will also need to install a known good 9-volt battery in the throttle. - The DT500D is a duplex radio equipped throttle.
+To use your DT500D as a duplex radio throttle, you will need to install a UR92 duplex radio transceiver on your layout and a known good 9-volt battery in the throttle.